solid/solidproject.org/_posts/this-week-in-solid/2019-08-15-this-week-in-solid.md

 You can read about [how development of the Solid specification works](https://github.com/solid/process) which is led by the [editors](https://github.com/solid/process/blob/master/editors.md).

-Anyone can apply to be an editor by [submitting a pull request](https://github.com/solid/process/blob/master/editors.md), here are the open appliations:
+Anyone can apply to be an editor by [submitting a pull request](https://github.com/solid/process/blob/master/editors.md), here are the open applications:
 * [Justin Bingham](https://github.com/solid/process/pull/29)
 * [Sarven Capadisli](https://github.com/solid/process/pull/30)
 * [Dmitri Zagidulin](https://github.com/solid/process/pull/34)